natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hornet%20Mk.III.md

 * Good amount of ammo for the cannons
 * One of the fastest props at all altitudes
 * Fantastic climb rate, especially when spaded, can beat the Do 335s to altitude
+* Air defense fighter spawn means the Hornet will spawn higher than all planes except bombers.
 * Thin body for a twin-engined fighter
 * Experience with the Mosquito transitions between the planes
 * Control surfaces remain effective even at redline speeds (which is good because speed is necessary to staying alive)